A Sky Full of Stars: Chart performance

-Within 24 hours of its iTunes release, the track had sold 121,690 units worldwide, peaking at number one in 86 countries on the iTunes Store Charts.
-As of July 2014, the song reached the Top 10 of nearly every country it charted in, including the bands' homeland country, the United Kingdom where it reached number 9 on UK Singles Chart.
-The single enjoyed massive commercial success in Australia and New Zealand.
-In Australia, the song reached number two on the ARIA Charts, their highest-charting single since 2008's "Viva La Vida", and became one of their three highest-charting singles in the country.
-In New Zealand, the song reached number two on New Zealand Singles Chart, becoming the band's highest-charting single to date and their fifth top-ten single in the country.
+"A Sky Full of Stars" reached number one in more than 70 countries on iTunes during its first day, with over 120,000 units sold.
+It reached the Top 10 on the official rankings of nearly every country it charted in, including number nine on the UK Singles Chart.
+In Australia, the song reached number two on the ARIA Charts, becoming Coldplay's highest peak since "Viva la Vida" in 2008.
+In the week starting 27 November 2023, it returned to the ranking at number 43.
+"A Sky Full of Stars" has also peaked at number two in New Zealand, making it the band's highest-charting single to date and their fifth top-ten single in the country.